Best Bible Commentary Series: The Top 50

 luke commentary cover

-high-grade, technical biblical scholarship for those seeking insight into the original languages; authors take a variety of critical approaches to the textSee on
+Hermeneia commentaries contain technical analysis for those seeking insight into the original languages.
+Authors take a variety of critical approaches to the text.
+Volumes are expensive.

 Interpretation